amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 The ENA device supports RSS, and depending on the instance type, allows to configure the hash function, hash key and indirection table.
-Please note that hash function/key configuration is supported by the 5th generation network accelerated instances (c5n, m5n, r5n etc) and all 6th generation instances (c6gn, m6i etc).
+Please note that hash function/key configuration is supported by the EC2 Nitro v3 network accelerated instances (c5n, m5n, r5n etc) and all EC2 Nitro v4 generation
+instances (c6gn, m6i etc).
 Also Linux kernel 5.9 or newer is required for hash function/key configuration support but the major Linux distributions ported the driver support to kernels older than v5.9 (For example Amazon Linux 2 supports it since kernel 4.14.209).